lijumjose/VIPMP/src/pages/docs/customer_account/high_pen_apis.md

 }
 ```

-Success Response if customer has already opted for 100MOQX:
+Success response if the customer has already opted for 100 MOQ offer:

 ```json
 {